 Equipment

-A fine-mesh sieve also helps in ensuring the cordial is free of any debris.
+A fine-mesh sieve also helps to ensure the cordial is free of any debris.

 Storage

 The elderflower cordial will keep in the fridge for up to a month.
-Please make sure that the bottle within which you store the cordial is sterilised correctly.
+Please ensure that the bottle where you store the cordial is sterilised correctly.
 You can do this by washing it in warm soapy water and then placing it in the oven for 30 minutes at 100ºC.

-Pick your elderflower on a warm sunny day; the pollen on the flowers is what gives the elderflower its fragrance.
-Picking early in the morning in my experience is the best as there are fewer bugs on it then.
+Pick your elderflower on a warm sunny day; the pollen on the flowers gives it its fragrance.
+Picking early in the morning, in my experience, is the best as there are fewer bugs on it then.

 Remove as much of the stems from the heads as possible when prepping.